knative/docs/docs/install/upgrade/upgrade-installation-with-operator.md

     spec:
       version: "<previous-version>"
     ```
-    Where `<previous-version>` is the Knative version that you want to upgrade to.
+    Where `<previous-version>` is the Knative version that you want to downgrade to.

 1. Apply the YAML file by running the command: